Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 ## 5.2 Mod Configuration

-> **NOTE:** If you downloaded the _Configuration & Runtime Files_ from step 4.2 (or downloaded via Wabbajack), this step is not necessary.
+> **NOTE:** If you downloaded the _Configuration & Runtime Files_ from step 4.2 (or used Wabbajack), this step is unnecessary.
 All of the configurations have been made by default.
 However, this section has been left in for those still wish to do it themselves.
 If a mod has been pre-configured by TPF, it is not listed here.

 ### Cathedral Weathers
 - **Settings** Panel